myhdl/myhdl/doc/source/manual/conversion.rst

 When the design is intended for implementation a third-party :dfn:`synthesis tool` is used to convert the Verilog or VHDL design to a gate implementation for an ASIC or FPGA.
+With this step, there is a path from a hardware description in  Python to an FPGA or ASIC implementation.

 The conversion does not start from source files, but from an instantiated design that has been *elaborated* by the Python interpreter.
 The converter uses the Python profiler to track the interpreter's operation and to infer the design structure and name spaces.
 It then selectively compiles pieces of source code for additional analysis and for conversion.
-This is done using the Python compiler package.

 .. _conv-features: